 During COVID-19, some of the value was derived from mining disruptions.
 When mines had to close, it created a sense of increasing scarcity, even if the mines would likely reopen in time.

-From the investment perspective, gold is also viewed as a way to protect against inflation.
+From the investment perspective, gold is also viewed as a way to protect against inflation which is why it is worth checking out the top gold iras.
 Its value tends to rise when markets fall as well, potentially because of it being considered as a safe haven, driving interest during uncertain times.

 Should You Invest in Gold?

 For many, the idea of investing in gold is to achieve an amount of security.
 Often, gold is used as a hedge, creating a degree of protection against uncertainty.